zulip/zulip/templates/zerver/help/configure-message-editing-and-deletion.md

 [2] Controlled by **Users can edit the topic of any message**.

 [3] Controlled by **Allow message deleting**.

+[4] Controlled by **Who can move messages between streams**, in addition to other restrictions on editing topics.

 There are a few useful things to understand about the message editing settings.